Strategic Classification with Non-Linear Classifiers

 \squeeze

-\paragraph{The non-linear case: first steps.} Informally stated, the main difference for non-linear classifiers is that points no longer move in the same direction (see Fig.~\ref{fig:non-lin_movement}).
+\paragraph{The non-linear case: first steps.} Informally stated, the main difference in the non-linear case is that points no longer move in the same direction (see Fig.~\ref{fig:non-lin_movement}).
 Note that while points still move to the `closest' point on the decision boundary, the projection operator is no longer nicely defined.
-The result is that the shape of the decision boundary of $h$ may not be preserved when transitioning to $\heff$.
-Moreover, and as we will show, some points on the decision boundary of $h$ will "disappear" and have no effect on the induced $\heff$, while other points may be expanded to affect a continuum of points on $\heff$.
+As a result, the shape of the decision boundary of $h$ may not be preserved when transitioning to $\heff$.
+Moreover, as we will show, some points on the decision boundary of $h$ will `disappear' and have no effect on the induced $\heff$, while other points may be expanded to affect a continuum of points on $\heff$.
 A final observation is that directionality is important in the strategic setting: because points always move towards the positive region, the shape of $\heff$ for some $h$ may be very different than that of the same classifier but with "inverted" predictions, $h'(x)=1-h(x)$.
 This lack of symmetry means that we cannot take for granted that the induced $\Heff$ will include both $\heff$ and $1-\heff$, even if $H$ does. \squeeze